-7. Disposal of security bond

-(1) Where a security bond is held in an account referred to in clause 2(3)(a), the real estate agent in whose name the account is held shall on receipt of —

-(a) an application in a form approved by the Minister signed by both parties to the residential tenancy agreement to which the bond relates; or

-(b) a copy of an order under clause 8,

-pay from the account the amount of the bond, or where subclause (4) applies part of that amount, in accordance with the application or the order.

-(2) A real estate agent shall pay an amount under subclause (1) —

-(a) within the period, if any, specified in the relevant application or order; or

-(b) if no such period is specified, as soon as practicable but, in any case, not later than 7 days after receipt of the application or copy of the order.

-Penalty: $1 000.

-(3) Where a security bond is held in an account referred to in clause 2(3)(b), the authorised financial institution which holds the account shall on receipt of —

-(a) an application in a form approved by the Minister signed by both parties to the residential tenancy agreement to which the bond relates; or

-(b) a copy of an order under clause 8,

-pay the amount of the bond, or where subclause (4) applies part of that amount, in accordance with the application or the order.

-(4) An application under subclause (1)(a) or (3)(a) may relate to part of the amount of a security bond.

-(5) The provisions of clause 5(3), (4) and (5) apply for the purposes of this clause, and with the further provision that regulations made under section 88 may authorise the payment of an unclaimed bond to the credit of the Rental Accommodation Account referred to in clause 3.

-[Clause 7 inserted by No. 59 of 1995 s.
-54(1)(g); amended by No. 77 of 2006 s.
-17; No. 69 of 2006 s.
-32(4) and (5).]

-Part D — Referee

-[Heading amended by No. 19 of 2010 s.
-29(5).]

-8. Referee may determine disposal of bond
+8. Court may determine disposal of security bond

-(1) Subject to this clause, a competent court may, upon application by an owner or a tenant, order that the amount of any security bond be paid to the tenant in full, or, where the court is satisfied that the tenant is liable to pay an amount to the owner by reason of a breach of a term of a residential tenancy agreement or for fumigation of the premises as mentioned in section 29(1)(b)(ii), that the amount of the security bond be applied in payment of, or towards, that amount and the balance, if any, be paid to the tenant.
+(1) Subject to this clause, a competent court may, upon application by a lessor or a tenant, order that the amount of any security bond be paid to the tenant in full, or, where the court is satisfied that the tenant is liable to pay an amount to the lessor by reason of a breach of a term of a residential tenancy agreement or for fumigation of the premises as mentioned in section 29(1)(b)(ii), that the amount of the security bond be applied in payment of, or towards, that amount and the balance, if any, be paid to the tenant.

 (2) Notwithstanding anything in this clause a court shall not order that any amount held under section 29(1)(b)(ii) be paid to the tenant until the expiry of the period of 14 days after the tenant has delivered up vacant possession of the premises.

-(3) Where a person makes an application under subclause (1), section 18(2) shall not apply but the court shall give to the other party notice in writing of the application inviting him to indicate by notice in writing in the prescribed form, filed in the office in which the application was filed within 7 days after service of the court’s notice, whether he intends to dispute the application.
+(3) Where a person makes an application under subclause (1), section 18(2) shall not apply but the court shall give to the other party notice in writing of the application inviting the party to indicate by notice in writing in the prescribed form, filed in the office in which the application was filed within 7 days after service of the court’s notice, whether the party intends to dispute the application.

 (4) Notwithstanding any other provision of this Act, where —